The classification of simple separable KK-contractible C*-algebras with finite nuclear dimension: Introduction

 \section{Introduction}

 The classification of unital simple separable \CA s with finite nuclear dimension which satisfy the UCT has been completed (see, for example, \cite{KP0}, \cite{Ph1}, \cite{GLN-TAS}, \cite{EGLN-DR}, and \cite{TWW-QD}).
 As is well known, the case that there exists a non-zero projection in the stabilization of the algebra follows.
-In the remaining case, that the algebra {{$A$}} is stably projectionless, i.e., $\mathrm{K}_0(A)_+=\{0\},$ a number of classification results are known (see \cite{Razak-W}, \cite{Tsang-W}, \cite{Robert-Cu}).
+In the remaining case, that the algebra {{$A$}} is stably projectionless (i.e., if the algebra is finite, the case $\mathrm{K}_0(A)_+=\{0\}$), a number of classification results are known (see \cite{Razak-W}, \cite{Tsang-W}, \cite{Robert-Cu}).

 In this paper we consider the general (axiomatically determined) case assuming trivial K-theory. {{Recall that a \CA\, $A$ is said to be KK-contractible if it is KK-equivalent to $\{0\}.$ In the presence of the UCT, it is equivalent to say that $\mathrm{K}_i(A)=\{0\},$ $i=0,1.$}} From the order structure of the $\mathrm{K}_0$-group, one sees that the case of stably projectionless simple \CA s is very different from the unital case.
 In particular, the proofs in this paper do not depend on the unital results---and require rather different techniques.